awsdocs/amazon-cognito-developer-guide/doc_source/cognito-events.md

 **Writing a Lambda function for sync triggers**

-Sync triggers follow the service provider interface programming paradigm\.
-Amazon Cognito will provide input in the following JSON format to your Lambda function\.
+Sync triggers follow the programming pattern that service provider interfaces use\.
+Amazon Cognito provides input to your Lambda function in the following JSON format\.

 ```
 {